rokath/trice/docs/TriceUserGuide.md

 }
 ```

 You can also edit any of your existing project files accordingly.
 Just replace any `printf` with `trice`.
-(Avoid stings, float and double numbers in the very first try - see [TriceVsPrintfSimilaritiesAndDifferences.md](./TriceVsPrintfSimilaritiesAndDifferences.md) for details.)
+(Handle float or double numbers and runtime-generated stings, according to [TriceVsPrintfSimilaritiesAndDifferences.md](./TriceVsPrintfSimilaritiesAndDifferences.md).
+The file [./test/testdata/triceCheck.c](./test/testdata/triceCheck.c) shows many usage examples.
+The uppercase `TRICE` macros are inlining the complete Trice code and the lowercase `trice` macros are function calls, so most probably you want use `trice` to keep the overall code size smaller.

-- Create 2 empty files `til.json` and `li.json`.
+- Create 2 empty files `til.json` and `li.json` in your project root.
 - Run `trice insert` and the trice code line changes to `trice( iD(1234), "Hello! 👋🙂\a\n" );`.
 - The 2 JSON files are now filled with information.
 - Run `trice clean` and the trice code line changes back to `trice( "Hello! 👋🙂\a\n" );`.

-You can use `trice i|insert` as pre- and `trice c|clean` as post-compile step, to not spoil your source code with IDs.
-Or, use `trice i` in a post-checkout and `trice c` in a pre-check-in script to keep the repository clean.
-Using only `trice i` as pre-compile step is possible too, especially when the code is used just in a single project and you wish to have it as compiled.
+You can use `trice insert` as pre- and `trice clean` as post-compile step, to not spoil your source code with IDs.
+Or, use `trice insert` in a post-checkout and `trice clean` in a pre-check-in script to keep the repository clean.
+Using only `trice insert` as pre-compile step is possible too, especially when the code is used just in a single project and you wish to have it as compiled.

 When using Trice in libraries for several projects, it may make sense to check-in the libraries with IDs and to use a dedicated ID space for them.
-See [../test/testdata/triceCheck.c](../test/testdata/triceCheck.c) as an example - especially when building several projects parallel.
+See [../test/testdata/triceCheck.c](../test/testdata/triceCheck.c) as an example - especially when building several projects parallel like shown in the examples folder.
+A quick setup is possible when using RTT as output channel.
+Otherwise you need to setup a serial port for Trice data transmission.
+Other output paths possible too using the auxilary interface.

 ###  2.4. <a name='UseIt'></a>Use It

 - In a console, like [git bash](https://gitforwindows.org/), type `trice help -all`.
 You should see the complete **trice** tool [CLI](https://en.wikipedia.org/wiki/Command-line_interface) documentation.
   - Don´t worry, most of it you will never need.
-  - There are only 2 important commands: `trice i[nsert]` and `trice l[og]`.
+  - There are only 2 important commands: `trice insert` and `trice log`.
 Call them with the right CLI switches.
-    - `trice h -i[nsert]` and `trice h -l[og]` show partial help.
+    - `trice help -insert` and `trice help -log` show partial help.
     - Examples:
       | CLI command                                     | Description                                                                                                                                   |
       |-------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------|